-- I. Failure of three sections during a single year of the curriculum (MSI or MSII) or failure of a total of four sections in the first two years' curriculum (MSI plus MSII). - 2.
+- 1. Failure of three sections during a single year of the curriculum (MSI or MSII) or failure of a total of four sections in the first two years' curriculum (MSI plus MSII). - 2.
 Failure of two sections and the Cumulative Examination for Year I. - 3.
 Failure to successfully remediate any failed section or Cumulative Examination (two total attempts allowed). - 4.
-Failure of two clerkships. - 5.
-Failure to pass COMLEX Levels 1 or 2-CE in three attempts (individually), failure to pass COMLEX Levels 1 and 2-CE within five attempts and five years (combination), or failure to pass COMLEX Level 2-PE after two attempts.
+Failure of two clerkships.

+- 5. Failure to pass COMLEX Levels 1 in three attempts, failure to pass COMLEX Level 2-CE in three attempts or failure to pass COMLEX Level 2-PE in two attempts. - 6.
+Failure to complete all academic requirements within five years of matriculation.